-Marriage and Money: How to Balance Savers and Spenders
+How to Balance Savers and Spenders in Marriage

 When it comes to budgeting, two can quickly turn into a crowd.
-That’s because some of us like to save our nickels, while others would prefer to spend every last dime.
-And it’s hard to get the other person to change their mind.
-(Okay, so you might be a little stubborn too.)
+That’s because some of us like to save our pennies, while others prefer to spend every last dime.
+And let’s face it—sometimes it feels impossible to convince the other person to change the way they look at money!

-But there’s room for everyone with an EveryDollar budget.
-Savers get a sense of control over their money, while spenders get permission to buy without guilt.
-Both win!
+But even if your spouse has different money habits than you, there’s room for both of you in an EveryDollar budget.
+Savers get a sense of control and spenders get permission to buy without guilt.
+Both parties win!

-Here’s how savers and spenders can keep the peace while balancing the budget:
+Here’s how savers and spenders can keep the peace while balancing the family budget:

 Scenario 1: One Spouse Really Likes to Spend Money

-The Fix: In marriage, money belongs to both of you.
-That means you should both decide how it’s spent.
-So if your spouse is the spender, compromise with a reasonable amount of money for him or her to spend on fun, no questions asked.
+If your spouse is the spender, decide together on a reasonable amount of money for him or her to spend on whatever they want—no questions asked.
 And if you’re the spender, make sure your spouse works some fun money into the budget.
-This gives you some freedom—within boundaries.

 When it comes to big purchases, determine a dollar amount to spark an automatic money discussion.
-That could be $100 or it could be $300.
-For any item over that amount, talk it over before you buy.
-And maybe sleep on your decision.
-If you both still want it in the morning, go for it.
+It could be $100, or it could be $300.
+For any item over that price, talk it over before you make the purchase.
+You may even want to sleep on the decision.
+If you both still agree about it in the morning, go for it—guilt-free!

 Scenario 2: One Spouse Really Likes to Save Money

-The Fix: If your spouse is the saver, be glad!
+If you’re married to a saver, be glad!
 You’ve got a built-in money manager.
-This doesn’t mean they get to make all the decisions.
-It means they actually enjoy handling the budget.
-So, let them.
+That doesn’t mean they get to make all the decisions about the family finances, though.
+It just means they actually enjoy handling the budget—so let them.
 But they have to run it by you before it’s final.
-And you absolutely have to provide your input.
+And you absolutely must provide your input.

-If you’re the saver in this equation, be sure you’re allowing your spouse to have his or her say.
+Now, if you’re the saver in the marriage, make sure you allow your spouse to have his or her say.
 Saving is a top priority, but if your kids need new shoes or your spouse wants to go out to dinner, it’s not the end of the world.
 Simply work it into the budget.
 It’s okay to take the lead when it comes to budgeting, but don’t try to fly this plane without your copilot.
 You need them!

 Keep It Together

 The last proactive step in your plan is to track your money throughout the month with EveryDollar.
 This will help you and your spouse stick to the budget without fighting about it.
-Because it’s fun for savers and spenders!
-Think of it as a digital way to say “I Love You.”
+It’s simple, easy to use and helps you both know exactly where you stand with the numbers.
+It’s fun for savers and spenders!